Frequently Asked Questions

 Urban/Rural classifications are statistical geography classifications developed by Statistics New Zealand.
 Details of the urban rural profile classification used prior to 2018 can be found here.
 The Urban Rural Indicator classification replaced the earlier urban rural profile in 2018.

 EpiSurv uses the same definition as the Ministry of Health’s National Collections: healthcare users who receive assessment and/or treatment for three hours or more (excluding time in a waiting room and triage), or who have a general anaesthetic.
 This also applies to healthcare users of Emergency Departments.
-More detailed information is available in the National Collections glossary (https://www.health.govt.nz/system/files/documents/pages/appendix_b_national_collections_glossary_2022.pdf)
+More detailed information is available in the National Collections glossary (https://www.tewhatuora.govt.nz/for-health-professionals/data-and-statistics/nz-health-statistics/data-references/#appendix-b-national-collections-glossary)